jotalis/GreanTeam/README.md

 Finding an Airbnb is difficult, especially searching for one that's _just right._  Guests looking to stay in Dublin seem to share the same sentiment!
 In an effort to improve the guest experience on Airbnb, we analysed Strata's 2 datasets of Airbnb guests' searches in Dublin and their following inquiries to hosts.

 ## What it does
 Our project consists of three main components: **data visualization and analysis**, **machine learning**, and a **chatbot**.
 In this Datathon, we used data analysis as a __tool__ to the other parts of our project.
 As soon as we found which pieces of data were significant to whether a AirBnB user would have their booking accepted, we proceeded to create our machine learning model.
-This model takes input variables from the dataset provided to us by Melissa Data, but we didn't stop there.
+This model takes input variables from the dataset provided to us by Strata, but we didn't stop there.
 We continued on to make a chatbot that is capable of providing recommendations to users based on the data we analyzed.

 ## Exploration and Preprocessing
 * We were initially given two separate datasets